onePeterCollins/app-state-utils/README.md

 &nbsp;

 #### usage
+This whole documentation is intended to show you how to quickly app-state-utils into your project, it does not strictly define the tools you must use in your project.
+Once you get the setup approach, you can configure app-state-utils to suit your specific use case.

 If you have setup your project using tools like CRA, Webpack, or Vue CLI You will typically use a state management library within your app. import the mutation helper in your 'store.js' file thus;